-The 2018 version of a study conducted annually by Ponemon for Experian polled 624 executives and IT specialists who chiefly perform a compliance, security, or privacy role.
+The 2018 version of a study conducted annually by Ponemon for Experian polled 624 executives and IT specialists who chiefly perform compliance, security, or privacy role.
 Disturbingly, less than 1 in 5 of those polled – 19 percent – said their firm had a highly effective data breach response plan.
 Plus, more than half (56%) said that their firm had suffered a breach during the prior year – a rise of 4% over the 2017 study.
 These figures may not be comforting, but certainly, improvements can be made at many organizations.
-Here are a few ways you can ensure that your cybersecurity is as strong as possible, to minimize the chance that you experience a patient record breach:
+Here are a few ways you can ensure that your cybersecurity is as strong as possible to minimize the chance that you experience a patient record breach:

 1. Systematize risk management.

 Security is fundamentally about mitigating risk.
-Risk management has always been part of business.
+Risk management has always been part of the business.
 The threats have changed, as have the defenses, but the basic approach remains the same – which is why a ten-year-old Gartner report, “A Risk Hierarchy for Enterprise and IT Risk Managers,” is still relevant.
 The report noted that managing risk should “begin with enterprise-specific risk definitions and an organizational risk hierarchy to which all risk-related specialists can align.”
-You will need to modify your risk framework in order for it to suit the situation.
+You will need to modify your risk framework for it to suit the situation.
 However, having a standard structure from the beginning will strengthen governance, eliminate unnecessary redundancies, and bridge gaps.